Benischeck/Predictive_R_Squared/README.md

 # How it works

-In an [RPubs blog post] (https://rpubs.com/RatherBit/102428), Predictive R-Squared is discussed in terms of h ow it was implemented by Tom Hopper.
+In an [RPubs blog post](https://rpubs.com/RatherBit/102428), Predictive R-Squared is discussed in terms of h ow it was implemented by Tom Hopper.
 This program uses the following general formula from that post to calculate Predictive R-Squared:

       predictive R-squared = [1 - (PRESS / SST)] * 100